Finance

 What is the purpose of finance?

 Finance encompasses activities such as borrowing, lending, investing, raising capital, and trading securities.
-These actions enable companies and individuals to fund projects or activities now, with repayment planned from future income streams.
-This system allows people to purchase homes without needing full cash upfront and helps companies grow and expand efficiently.
-Ultimately, finance ensures the efficient allocation of capital resources, facilitating economic growth and development.
+These functions enable individuals and companies to fund current projects or activities, with repayment planned from future income streams.
+This system allows individuals to purchase homes without needing full cash upfront and supports companies in efficient growth and expansion.
+Ultimately, finance ensures the effective allocation of capital resources, facilitating economic growth and development.

 Careers in finance – highest paying finance jobs